riclolsen/json-scada/index.md

 ## Real-world usage

-* 5+ years of usage in 2 big control center scanning data from 80+ substations, 90k tags.
+* 5+ years of usage in 2 big control centers scanning data from 80+ substations, 90k tags.
 * 5+ years of usage as HMI for local operation of circa 40 substations up to 230kV level.

 ## Architecture